jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 2
 ```

-This one belongs to two categories --- `update` and `tutorial`, and doesn't include the custom property.
+This one belongs to two categories --- `update` and `tutorial` --- and doesn't include the custom property.
 Because the
 categories overlap, it will be possible to test getting a list of posts from a category.

 You'll also need a couple of layouts.
 Just add these empty files for now --- you'll fill (one of) them later: